Fiduciary Group LLC Has $338,000 Stock Position in Otis Worldwide Co. (NYSE:OTIS)

 In related news, CFO Rahul Ghai sold 2,618 shares of the stock in a transaction on Monday, August 1st.
 The stock was sold at an average price of $78.55, for a total value of $205,643.90.
 Following the sale, the chief financial officer now owns 7,063 shares in the company, valued at $554,798.65.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 In related news, EVP Nora E. Lafreniere sold 13,576 shares of the stock in a transaction on Friday, July 29th.
 The stock was sold at an average price of $76.54, for a total value of $1,039,107.04.
 Following the sale, the executive vice president now owns 12,376 shares in the company, valued at $947,259.04.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Also, CFO Rahul Ghai sold 2,618 shares of the firm’s stock in a transaction dated Monday, August 1st.
 The shares were sold at an average price of $78.55, for a total value of $205,643.90.
 Following the sale, the chief financial officer now owns 7,063 shares in the company, valued at approximately $554,798.65.
 The disclosure for this sale can be found here.
 0.11% of the stock is currently owned by company insiders.

 Otis Worldwide (NYSE:OTIS – Get Rating) last posted its earnings results on Wednesday, July 27th.
 The company reported $0.86 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.78 by $0.08.
 The firm had revenue of $3.49 billion for the quarter, compared to the consensus estimate of $3.56 billion.
 Otis Worldwide had a negative return on equity of 32.91% and a net margin of 8.83%.
 The business’s quarterly revenue was down 5.8% on a year-over-year basis.
 During the same quarter in the prior year, the business posted $0.79 earnings per share.
-Analysts forecast that Otis Worldwide Co. will post 3.2 EPS for the current year.
+On average, analysts expect that Otis Worldwide Co. will post 3.2 earnings per share for the current fiscal year.

 Otis Worldwide Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Saturday, September 10th.
-Investors of record on Friday, August 19th will be given a $0.29 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Saturday, September 10th.
+Shareholders of record on Friday, August 19th will be given a dividend of $0.29 per share.
 The ex-dividend date of this dividend is Thursday, August 18th.
-This represents a $1.16 dividend on an annualized basis and a dividend yield of 1.62%.
-Otis Worldwide’s dividend payout ratio (DPR) is presently 39.86%.
+This represents a $1.16 annualized dividend and a dividend yield of 1.62%.
+Otis Worldwide’s dividend payout ratio is currently 39.86%.

 Analyst Upgrades and Downgrades

 Several equities analysts have recently issued reports on OTIS shares.
-BNP Paribas lowered Otis Worldwide from an “outperform” rating to a “neutral” rating and reduced their target price for the company from $95.00 to $80.00 in a report on Tuesday, July 5th.
-Credit Suisse Group upped their target price on Otis Worldwide from $79.00 to $80.00 and gave the company a “neutral” rating in a report on Thursday, July 28th.
-Wells Fargo & Company upped their target price on Otis Worldwide from $67.00 to $70.00 and gave the company an “underweight” rating in a report on Thursday, July 28th.
+Berenberg Bank reduced their target price on Otis Worldwide from $88.00 to $80.00 and set a “buy” rating for the company in a report on Wednesday, June 22nd.
 JPMorgan Chase & Co. lowered Otis Worldwide from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $100.00 to $62.00 in a report on Thursday, July 7th.
-Finally, Berenberg Bank reduced their target price on Otis Worldwide from $88.00 to $80.00 and set a “buy” rating for the company in a report on Wednesday, June 22nd.
-Two investment analysts have rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $77.40.
+Barclays reduced their target price on Otis Worldwide from $82.00 to $80.00 and set an “overweight” rating for the company in a report on Friday, July 8th.
+Exane BNP Paribas lowered Otis Worldwide from an “outperform” rating to a “neutral” rating and reduced their price objective for the company from $95.00 to $80.00 in a report on Tuesday, July 5th.
+Finally, Wells Fargo & Company increased their price objective on Otis Worldwide from $67.00 to $70.00 and gave the company an “underweight” rating in a report on Thursday, July 28th.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $77.40.

 Otis Worldwide Profile